 I know plenty of people that need to eat before working out.
 In fact, I think the majority of people I know who workout in the morning always eat first.
 I used to be like that, but this system I’ve had for about a decade now works well for me.
 I am home by 8:30 and DEFINITELY ready to eat.

 What I want then is a meal that is healthy, quick to make, and not heavy in calories.
 I’ve gone through spells of making smoothies; I’ve even written about a few of them.
 However, I always feel unsatisfied after finishing one.
-While it has the same ingredients as the recipe above, there’s no chewing involved.
+While it has the same ingredients as this recipe, there’s no chewing involved.
 Mentally, that confuses my appetite.

 Flash forward to a few months ago when I actually thought about creating a thicker smoothie.
 (Hint, hint, me- like you see at all the trendy cafes, duh) In order to get this consistency without a lot of headache, having a food processor is vital.
 I don’t think a blender would work; I’m guessing you’d have to thin it more.